Models of random subtrees of a graph: Survey of models of random subtrees of a graph

 \NewModel{The minimal weighted subtree}{MWS} {Consider the subtree tree ${\bf t}_n(\mu)$ of $G$ with $n$ edges and minimal weight among those with $n$ edges.}

-The problem consisting in finding the minimal weighted subtree of size $n$ is called the $k$-cardinality tree problem (see e.g. \cite{CKLM} and reference therein): it is a NP-complete problem, and we renounced to provide some pictures for this model.
+The problem consisting in finding the minimal weighted subtree of size $n$ is called the $k$-cardinality tree problem (see e.g. Chimani et al. \cite{CKLM} and reference therein): it is a NP-complete problem, and we gave up on the idea of providing pictures for this model.

-\begin{rem} Here, the distribution of ${\bf t}_n(\mu)$ depends on $\mu$ not only on the relative order of edges. \end{rem} Other optimisation problems like this one exist in the literature, for example, the Steiner tree problem (which amounts to finding the tree with minimal weight connecting a subset of nodes $U\subset V$ in a graph) and its numerous variants, for which the nodes are also weighted (the node-weighted Steiner tree problem \cite{BWB}), the edge capacitated Steiner tree problem (see \cite{BCH} in which additional constraints on the tree are added).
+\begin{rem} Here, the distribution of ${\bf t}_n(\mu)$ depends on $\mu$ not only on the relative order of edges. \end{rem}

+Other optimisation problems like this one exist in the literature, for example, the Steiner tree problem (which amounts to finding the tree with minimal weight connecting a subset of nodes $U\subset V$ in a graph) and its numerous variants, for which the nodes are also weighted, for example, the node-weighted Steiner tree problem (Buchanan et al. \cite{BWB}), the edge capacitated Steiner tree problem (see Bentz et al. \cite{BCH} in which additional constraints on the tree are added), the minimum routing cost spanning-trees, which amounts to optimizing the mean distance between pairs of uniform random nodes (Wu et al. \cite{Wu}); a similar type of problem ``Optimum Communication Spanning-Trees'', introduced by Hu \cite{Hu} (see recent developments in Zetina et al. \cite{Zetina}, Luna-Mota \cite{CLM}).